Revox26/SeleniumBaseAutomationPython/README.md

 3. Navigate to the Project Directory:
 - Open your command-line interface (e.g., Command Prompt or Terminal).
-  Navigate to the project directory using the cd command: *cd path/to/automation-project*
+  Navigate to the project directory using the cd command: <code> cd path/to/automation-project </code>

 4. Create a Virtual Environment:
-- Create a Python virtual environment for your project using the following command: *python -m venv yourEnvironmentName*
+- Create a Python virtual environment for your project using the following command: <code> python -m venv yourEnvironmentName </code>

 5. Activate the Virtual Environment:
 - Activate the virtual environment by running the appropriate command for your operating system:
-  *yourEnvironmentName\Scripts\activate*
+  <code> yourEnvironmentName\Scripts\activate </code>

 6. Install Project Dependencies:
-- Install the required Python packages from the requirements.txt file using pip: *pip install -r requirements.txt*
+- Install the required Python packages from the requirements.txt file using pip: <code> pip install -r requirements.txt </code>

 7. Navigate to the Test Directory:
-- Move to the tests directory using the following command: *cd test_runner*
+- Move to the tests directory using the following command: <code> cd test_runner </code>

 8. Run the Automation Test Runner GUI App:
-- Start the automation framework by running the main application script: *python app.py*
+- Start the automation framework by running the main application script: <code> python app.py </code>

 Now you're all set!
 You can enjoy the automation framework and streamline your tasks efficiently.